New Mexico state flag

 Prepare Your School

-Get ahead by identifying eligible families, preparing documentation, and researching SGO requirements so you are ready to move quickly if the decision changes.
+Get ahead by identifying eligible families, preparing documentation, and understanding SGO requirements so you are ready when your state opts in.

 Recent News